Malaysian court rules non-Muslims can use 'Allah' - WTMJ

 Three other words — “kaabah” or Islam’s holiest shrine in Mecca, “baitullah” or house of God, and “solat” or prayer, were also banned in the 1986 government directive.

+The United Malays National Organization and the conservative Islamic Party in joint statement said they viewed the court ruling with concern and demanded the government pursue the case in the Appeals Court.
+Home ministry officials couldn’t be immediately reached for comment.

+The government ban was introduced under the rule of an UMNO-led coalition, but the coalition was ousted in a historic 2018 elections.
+UMNO returned to govern under a new Malay-dominated government last year following a series of political maneuvers.

-Government counsel Shamsul Bolhassan was quoted by The Star newspaper as saying that the four words can be used in Christian materials according to the court’s ruling, as long as there is a disclaimer saying it is intended for Christians only and a symbol of a cross is displayed.
+Government counsel Shamsul Bolhassan was quoted by The Star newspaper as saying that the four words can be used in Christian materials according to the court’s ruling, as long as it clearly states it is intended for Christians only and a symbol of a cross is displayed.

 The ruling was a result of a long legal challenge by a Christian woman whose religious materials containing the word Allah were seized by authorities at the airport when she returned home from Indonesia in 2008.